 As a retired teacher and active parishioner of her church, Maria Tucker knows the value of community.
 So when she was diagnosed with stage 1 breast cancer at the end of 2020, her friends and family in her neighborhood in the Bronx rallied behind her.

-The news was a total shock: “It knocked me right out of the water,” recalls Maria, who lives with her adult daughter, Michelle.
-But Maria knew she was in the best hands.
-She had been getting annual mammograms at Memorial Sloan Kettering Cancer Center’s Breast Examination Center of Harlem (BECH), founded in 1979, for years.
-Before transferring its services to the MSK Ralph Lauren Center (MSK RLC) in 2019, BECH provided free, high-quality breast screening to more than 200,000 uninsured women at no out-of-pocket cost.
-Today, MSK RLC provides cancer prevention, diagnosis, treatment, and support services in the heart of Harlem.
+The breast cancer diagnosis was a total shock: “It knocked me right out of the water,” recalls Maria, who lives with her adult daughter, Michelle.
+But Maria believed she was in the best hands.
+She had been getting annual mammograms at Memorial Sloan Kettering Cancer Center (MSK) in Harlem for years.
+The MSK Ralph Lauren Center (MSK RLC) provides mammograms as well as other cancer prevention, diagnosis, treatment, and support services in the heart of Harlem.

 Maria was comfortable getting her yearly mammograms nearby.
-“Proximity to home is one of the benefits MSK RLC offers,” says Kathleen Killoran, who is Maria’s medical oncologist.
+“Proximity to home is one of the benefits MSK RLC offers,” says Kathleen Killoran, MD, MSW, who is Maria’s medical oncologist based in Harlem.

-Patients also have access to a nutrition consultation, a food pantry, mental health services, and legal advice.
-Dr. Killoran says that the MSK RLC team “pays extra attention to patients’ social concerns and concrete needs because these issues can present obstacles to treatment, both physically and emotionally.”
+Patients with cancer at RLC also have access to a nutrition consultation, a food pantry, mental health services, and legal advice.
+Dr. Killoran says that the MSK RLC team in Harlem “pays extra attention to patients’ social concerns and concrete needs because these issues can present obstacles to treatment, both physically and emotionally.”

 Maria learned she would need surgery, chemotherapy, and radiation.
-Some of her treatment took place at MSK RLC; for services not available there, like surgery and radiation, she went to MSK’s main hospital on the Upper East Side of New York.
+Some of her breast cancer treatment took place at MSK RLC in Harlem.
+For services not available there, like surgery and radiation, she went to MSK’s main hospital on the Upper East Side of New York.
 Through it all, Dr. Killoran kept her motivated.

 “The encouragement from Dr. Killoran was really excellent,” Maria says.
 “I used to have a big fear of doctors, but I got over that with her.
 She is a prime example of what a physician should be: caring, loving, and concerned.”